Last modified: Aug 14, 2024

 Saltfjellet in winter

-The speed limit is 80km/h (49.7mph) and based on standard consumption on a dry road, this would mean that this car requires 2.49kWh to roll this distance driven by the potential energy.
+The speed limit is 80 km/h (49.7 mph), and based on standard consumption on a dry road, the car requires 2.49 kWh to roll this distance driven by the potential energy.

-The rest could be regenerated, and with 80% efficiency, this gives 1.3kWh back in the battery.
+The rest can be regenerated, and with 80% efficiency, this gives 1.3 kWh back to the battery.

 Understanding the physics